hypan599/cse6230/projects/1-molecular-dynamics/report.md

 ![before_OptGetPairs](before_OptGetPairs.png)

 From the profile above, we see that GetPairs loop takes surprisingly large amount of time.
 To optimize, it must be parallelized.
 Calculation in each box is independent, which can be paralleled naturally.

 In original program, all interaction pairs are recorded on one list.
 To parallel the process of finding and recording interaction pairs, the potential conflict of several threads writing on the list at the same time should be diminished.

 - Firstly, an array of pair lists was built in IXCreate.
-The number of lists in the array is the number of threads.
+The number of lists in the array equals to the number of threads.

 - Secondly, the finding process are executed on multiple threads (IXGetPairs).
 Every time one thread find an interacting pair, it push the pair onto the list it owns (IXPushpair).

-- Finally, all the lists in the array are hoined into one list at the end of IXGetPairs, which will be sent to accelerate.
+- Finally, all the lists in the array are joined into one list at the end of IXGetPairs, which will be passed to accelerate.

 ![after_OptGetPairs](after_multivec.png)